invoice-x/invoice2data/TUTORIAL.md

 engine](https://docs.python.org/2/library/re.html).
 It won't matter for the simple expressions we need, but sometimes there are subtle differences when e.g. coming from Perl.

-### Parser `regex`

-It\'s the basic parser that allows parsing content using regexes.
-The only required property is `regex` that has to contain one or multiple (specified using array) regexes.

 By default `regex` parser removes all duplicated matches.
 It results a single value or an array (depending an amount of unique matches found).